steelbreeze/landscape/README.md

 ```

 ## API
-getAxes: returns the distinct set of values within the data for the specified x any y values (taken from all the usage data in the data set.
+getAxis: returns the distinct set of values within the data for the specified dimension (taken from all the usage data in the data set.

 getOptimalAxes: returns the optimal order of the values on the x and y axis.